 Mercy Corps raises awareness of slavery and human trafficking through its policies and training.
 As part of the on-boarding process, Mercy Corps informs all team members about the commitment to combating trafficking-related activities and what actions are prohibited.
-Additionally, online and inperson training and guides on our policies are available for team members and partners.
+Additionally, regular online and in-person training and guides on our policies are available for team members and partners.
 Flyers that set out our requirements on prohibited conduct and how to report it are also displayed in a visible location in all Mercy Corps offices.

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Mercy Corps Europe's modern slavery and human trafficking statement for the financial year 01 July 2018 to 30 June 2019 and covers all the activities of Mercy Corps Europe.
+This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes Mercy Corps Europe's modern slavery and human trafficking statement for the financial year 01 July 2019 to 30 June 2020 and covers all the activities of Mercy Corps Europe.

-Approved by the Board on 20 June 2019
+Approved by the Board of Directors on 18 June 2020

-Signed on behalf of the Board by Dr Nicholas Blazquez, Chairman
+Signed on behalf of the Board by Iman Dakhil, Chairperson of the Board